tarantool/doc/doc/getting_started/getting_started_imcp.rst

 Checking how sharding works [1 minute]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now we have two shards---two logical nodes that
+Now we have two shards -- two logical nodes that
 share data among themselves.
 The router decides what piece of data goes to what shard.
 By default, the router uses the hash function from the field ``sharding_key``
 we've specified in the DDL.